oneilsh/helm-kush/README.md

 # helm-kush

 Helm plugin for in-chart kustomizations and optional bash interpolation.

+Note: this is early-stage software with security and reproducibility considerations.

 ## Overview